 The Near-field communication (NFC) area on the Nokia 7 Plus (TA-1046) isn’t located at the center back of the phone where you’d find it on most Android models.
-Instead, you’ll find it at the top right corner of the back — and its reach is tiny compared to other devices.
+Instead, you’ll find it in a tiny area at the top right corner on the back.
+It’s also tiny compared to other NFC-capable smartphones.

-The Nokia 7 Plus’ manual only mention that the NFC contact area is at the back of the device, but doesn’t specify where.
-I’d decided to get a NFC security token to lock down my online accounts with a physical two-factor authentication device.
-I’ll write more about this later, but in effect I really needed to make my Feitian ePass security key.
-I had already set up the key and locked down my accounts and felt a little panic when my phone refused to communicate with the token and let me login to my Google Account.
+The Nokia 7 Plus’ manual only mentions that the NFC contact area is at the back of the device, but doesn’t specify where.
+I’d decided to get an NFC security token to lock down my online accounts with a physical two-factor authentication device.
+I needed to make my Nokia 7 Plus phone talk to my Feitian ePass security key.
+I’d already set up the key and locked down my accounts and felt a little panic when my phone refused to communicate with the token and I was unable to login to my Google Account.

 On a more positive note and NFC issues aside, I love my Nokia 7 Plus!
 It’s pretty great, runs Android One (got access to the Android “P” beta on day one), and has high-end features and performance at a mid-range price.
 It’s a pretty good purchase as long as you don’t intend to work a lot with NFC tags.